turtle-patronus/Forecasting-financial-data/README.md

 ## Results

-Accuracy of 69.14% was achieved with an XGboost model.
+Accuracy of 69.14% was achieved with an XGBoost model.

 ![Imgur](https://i.imgur.com/T2TEa43.png)